 Does the IRS have any specific international wire transfer regulations or rules?

 You only really need to concern yourself with IRS regulations when sending a wire transfer valued at $10,000 or more.
-Generally speaking, your bank or money transfer service will report transfers at or over $10,000 to the IRS directly to ensure transfers are not connected to illegal activity.
+Generally speaking, your bank or money transfer service will report transfers, required by law, over $10,000 to the IRS directly to ensure transfers are not connected to illegal activity.

 Make sure you are aware of the process